syne-tune/syne-tune/docs/source/tutorials/basics/basics_randomsearch.rst

            }
        )

-       # Local back-end: Responsible for scheduling trials  [3]
+       # Local backend: Responsible for scheduling trials  [3]
-       # The local back-end runs trials as sub-processes on a single instance
+       # The local backend runs trials as sub-processes on a single instance
        trial_backend = LocalBackend(entry_point=str(entry_point))

        # Scheduler: Depends on `args.method`  [4]